TuranSKT/prosthetic_arm/README.md

 # Prosthetic Arm
-This repository contains a personal project of mine which is a prosthetic arm that can copy the movements of a subject using a webcam and a Raspberry Pi4. </br>
+This repository contains a personal project of mine which is a prosthetic arm that can copy the movements of a subject using a webcam and a Raspberry Pi4.
 The ultimate goal is to replicate the movements on a robotic arm using servo motors. </br>
+**[On-going feature] Ability to use electrodes as inputs instead of a webcam.**
 <img src="/images/header.png" width="50%" height="50%">
 ## Contents